deephaven/deephaven-core/pyclient/README.md

 ```
 from pydeephaven import Session

-#session = Session(host=”envoy”) #Use this if you’re running the python script in docker-compose with the Deephaven default settings
+#session = Session(host=”envoy”) #Use this if you’re running the Python script in docker-compose with the Deephaven default settings
 session = Session() #Use this if you’re running the python script locally with with Deephaven default settings
 ```

 ## Ticking table

-The `Session` class has many methods on it that create tables.
-This example shows how to create a ticking time table and bind it to Deephaven.
+The `Session` class has many methods that create tables.
+This example creates a ticking time table and binds it to Deephaven.

 ```
 from pydeephaven import Session